PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter09/Tutorial/README.md

 ## The data

-For this visualization we will use the `un_regions_2017.csv` data file, located in the `Chapter10/data/` folder (you can copy it to a `data/` subfolder in your application folder).
-A fragment is shown below highlighting some of its headers and listing some data rows:
+For this visualization, we will use the `un_regions_2017.csv` data file, located in the `Chapter10/data/` folder (you can copy it to a `data/` subfolder in your application folder).
+A fragment is shown here, highlighting some of its headers and listing some data rows:

 ```csv
 Country,     Continent,     Pop_2016, HDI_2017, GDP_NOM_2017, GDP_PPP_2017